SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 Verifying Connections
 ---------------------
-You can use the ``cci org list`` command and look for your org under the "Connected Org" section.
+You can use ``cci org list`` to look for your org listed under the "Connected Org" table.

 The following shows a single persistent org connected to CumulusCI with the name "devhub".